lelandtran/leland-api/README.md

 The leland-api project is a cheeky idea I thought of when trying to come up with a personal website

+### 10/07 Update
+I would like to try to use the Play Framework in order to try to learn Scala and working with a non-blocking I/O framework.

+Baby Steps:
+1. Create a Hello World application which pulls my Github info.

 ### The Idea
 My personal website will be an REST API specification with its own in-page client for calling a web service which will serve information about me which I choose to expose